vega/vega-lite/site/tutorials/weather.md

 "data": {"url": "data/seattle-weather.csv", "formatType": "csv"}
 ```

 Let's start by looking at the precipitation.
 Precipitation is a quantitative variable.
-Let's use a tick mark to show the distribution of the precipitation.
+Let's use a tick mark to show the distribution of precipitation.

 <div class="vl-example">
 {